Learn how you can stall the development of full-blown Multiple Myeloma with evidence-based nutritional and

 Hi.
 My name is David Emerson.
 I am a long-term survivor of multiple myeloma (MM) and a MM cancer coach.
 If you’re reading this post, my guess is that you have been wondering about both your diagnosis of monoclonal gammopathy of underdetermined significance as well as a symptom of MGUS called Peripheral Neuropathy (PN).

 Your challenge is that conventional oncology does not treat blood disorders.
 Your oncologist may have told you to “watch and wait” regarding your MGUS.
-Your first step then is to read the studies linked and excerpted below in an effort to understand your condition and then communicate with me about possible evidence-based, non-conventional therapies.
+Your first step then is to read the studies linked and excerpted below in an effort to understand your condition and then communicate with me about possible evidence-based, non-conventional therapies to reduce your risk of a full-blown multiple myeloma diagnosis.

 I’m telling you this not to introduce you to the virtues of therapies like acupuncture, essential oils or yoga, I am telling you this in an effort to explain how beneficial non-FDA approved therapies can be to MM and MGUS patients.